oemof/oemof-solph/doc/about_oemof.rst

 The framework consists of different libraries.
 For the communication between these libraries different interfaces are provided.
 The oemof libraries and their modules are used to build what we call an 'application' (app) which depicts a concrete energy system model or a subprocess of this model.
 Generally, applications can be developed highly individually by the use of one or more libraries depending on the scope and purpose.
-The following image illustrates this idea.
+The following image illustrates the typical application building process.

 .. 	image:: _files/framework_concept.svg
    :height: 475px